strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.4.2 =
-* Fixed bug where dropdown to set the account page in the page settings was showing up twice.
+* BUG: Fixed bug where dropdown to set the account page in the page settings was showing up twice.
-* Fixed warning in pmpro_account shortcode.
+* BUG: Fixed warning in pmpro_account shortcode.
+* ENHANCEMENT: The pmpro_account shortcode will now accept "membership" or "memberships" for the section name.

 = 1.8.4.1 =